junxit/us-congress-bills-114/metadata.md

 - 2015-11-20 — Message on Senate action sent to the House.
 - 2015-11-30 — Received in the House.
 - 2015-11-30 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-05-17 — Committee Consideration and Mark-up Session Held.
+- 2016-05-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-06-21 — Placed on the Union Calendar, Calendar No. 495.
+- 2016-06-21 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-637.
+- 2016-06-21 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-637.